ssaring/sportstracker/README.md

 entries.
 When adding new exercises you can import the data from the recorded exercise files.

-Further informations can be found in the file README.txt
+Further informations can be found in the file [README.txt] (sportstracker/docs/README.txt).